glbala87/ELLA_tool/docs/concepts/filtering.md

 # Filters

-Filters in _ella_ are applied when loading an analysis, and removes variants from the main view.
+Filters in ELLA are applied when loading an analysis, and removes variants from the main view.

 Most filters can be used either as a normal filter (filtering out variants) or as an exception to another filter (rescuing variants that would normally be filtered).